 Customer Data and In-line Analytics

 Businesses are beginning to explore the use of customer-level analytics to change the way that they do business.
 For example, when a customer calls into a call center, the IVR may ask her to identify the reason for her call.
 This call would then be routed to the correct queue, say for billing questions.
 However, by studying the customer call volumes by purpose of call and by type of customer segment, you could identify the next most likely needs of your customers and dramatically reduce the number of repeat calls.
 In this way, analytics becomes an integral part of a broader solution to enable action.

 Through in-line analytics you may find that customers are having a difficult time with an area of your website.
-Simply by forwarding this information to your engineering team, they may be able to make a site modification that would allow you to offload a percentage of the costly agent channel calls in exchange for less costly web transactions.
+Simply by forwarding this information to your engineering team, they may be able to make a site modification that would allow you to offload a percentage of the costly associate channel calls in exchange for less costly web transactions.
 This type of operational and process improvement can have a significant impact on your bottom line.
 In addition, it has the dual benefit of also supporting improvements in the customer experience lane.

 Technology-enabled Analytics for Corporate-wide Applications